feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 this service can be directly connected to Kinesis or PubSub.

 If you are using Kafka, [HTTP Sink](https://docs.confluent.io/kafka-connect-http/current/overview.html) could be utilized as middleware.
-In this case "push service" can be deployed on Kubernetes or as a Serverless function.
+In this case, the "push service" can be deployed on Kubernetes or as a Serverless function.

 ## 6. Monitoring